-B. - Does the project promote intergovernmental cooperation? ☐Yes ☐No If yes, please explain: C. Does it promote public health and safety? ☐Yes ☐No If yes, please explain: D. Is the project included in regional or local plans such as a comprehensive plan, strategic plan, capital improvement (CIP) plan, hazard mitigation plan, or similar plans? □Yes □No If yes, please provide documentation and list the name of the plan. - IV A. Does it improve direct access to State Highway System? (explain): В. - Does it provide direct access to an existing or planned employment center (ex. hospital, industrial park, commercial district)?
-Please describe and quantify to the extent possible:
+Α. I. REGIONAL OBJECTIVES (2 pts each) Is there an Economic Development component to this project?
+Does this project create permanent jobs or bring in new business? ☐ Yes ☐ No If yes, please explain: Is there an intergovernmental component to this project?
+Are any other governmental bodies contributing funds/in-kind efforts or materials to this project?
+C. Does it promote public health and safety? □ Yes □ No If yes, please explain: Is the project included in regional or local plans such as a comprehensive plan, strategic plan, capital improvement (CIP) plan, hazard mitigation plan, or similar plans?
+Yes No If yes, please provide documentation and list the name of the plan.
+7. TRANSPORTATIONPROJECT IMPACT (5 pts each) Does it improve direct access to State Highway System? (explain): Does it provide direct access to an existing or planned employment center (ex. hospital, industrial park, commercia strict)?
+Please describe and quantify to the extent possible: C. Does it eliminate safety hazards? (please describe)